 In Shingon, however, it is believed that the Daishi had spoken the truth as he went into his final meditation when he vowed to save all who called on his name.
 Shingon Buddhists believe that if you sincerely call on the Daishi he will answer and help you attain enlightenment in this very body.
 Given the average person's willingness to believe anything about the Daishi after his death, and a strong missionary effort by the Shingon school, this also came to be an almost universal belief — you can attain enlightenment in this very body, and the Daishi himself can help you do that.

-It doesn't matter if you know and practice the teachings of Shingon Buddhism, all that matters is that you believe it to be true and perform the appropriate religious rituals.
-The key is the rituals and faith in them, not your religious beliefs.
-If you are an ordained monk or nun, then the required rituals will be clearly defined by the Shingon school itself.
-If you are a layman or woman, however, you probably don't have the time, place, or money to do these rituals.
+It doesn't matter if you know and practice the teachings of Shingon Buddhism, all that matters is that you believe the Daishi's vow to be true and perform the appropriate religious rituals.
+The key is the rituals and faith in them, not your religious beliefs or the depth of your knowledge of the teachings.
+If you are an ordained monk or nun the required rituals will be clearly defined by the Shingon school itself.
+If you are a layman or woman, however, you probably don't have the time, place, or money to do these set, prescribed rituals.
 So, the next best thing is to undertake pilgrimages to Mt.
 Kōya and to the 88 (or 108) sacred places related to the Daishi on Shikoku Island.
 It is there where you can meet the Daishi personally, ask for his help, and attain enlightenment in this very body.
 The ritual of walking and the rituals performed at each of the temples are all you need, if your faith in the Daishi is strong enough.

 This is the importance of the Daishi to this pilgrimage.
 This is not just a pilgrimage to places made sacred by his name.
-This is not just a visit to temples founded by, or visited by, the Daishi.
-This is a month's long walking ritual where you ask the Daishi to walk with you and then completely turn yourself over to his care.
-And if asked, he long ago vowed to walk with anyone who requests it.
+This is not just a visit to temples founded by, or visited by, him.
+This is a month's long ritual where you ask the Daishi to walk with you and then completely turn yourself over to his care.
+And if asked, he has vowed to walk with those who request it.
 In return for your efforts, the rewards are unimaginable.

 |In Front of Kōbō Daishi's Mausoleum|